mihaigalos/aim/README.md

 ### Authentication

-`.netrc` support is implemented.
-Create a file named `.netrc` with read permissions in `~` or the current folder you're running `aim` from to automate login to the endpoint:
+Create a file named `.netrc` with read permissions in `~` or the current folder you're running `aim` from to automate login to that endpoint:
 ```bash
 machine mydomain.com login myuser password mypass port server_port
 ```